SvetlanaStoycheva/Entertainment-web-app-FM-react/README.md

 - import data from data.js: in order to see the images, in the data.js the images must have require ().default
   image: require('./assets/thumbnails/beyond-earth/trending/large.jpg').default,

+- Challenges
+  - BookmarkToggle is working only after page reload
+  - Search functionality works but when the searchTerm is deleted, we go back to the initial data (the bookmarked state is lost)

 #### Helpers